 When passing through Delhi you can go from being on one corner of sheer wealth, luxury, clean roads and nice cars; turning the corners to small shacks filled with men working long hours, hard to put food on the table of their families; shabby scooters and wasteful pollution on the grounds.

 We had a great day where I got to see some of the temples local to me that I wanted to with a new friend we made Rahul; we first went to a Sikh temple called Gurudwara Bangla Sahib; as the first temple I’ve seen it did not disappoint with it’s internal and external magnificence – I particularly liked the large holy waters outside in which many Carp swam in.

-We then went for some great Southern Indian food and finally to the Golden Temple (it was a shame we weren’t allowed phones into the building) because oh my goodness it was like nothing I’ve ever seen – unimaginable beauty, it made me wish I was
+We then went for some great Southern Indian food and finally to a temple of gold (it was a shame we weren’t allowed phones into the building) because oh my goodness it was like nothing I’ve ever seen – unimaginable beauty, it made me wish I was

 some kind of godly princess and this was my castle – my home.
 True beauty.
 Incredibly spiritual.
 How they built with such detail –I’d never know.
 Finally we went to the beautiful Lodi Gardens and saw the old monks temples.
 I also heard monks chanting and was like ‘oooh there’s music’ to which my friend corrected me and told me they were praying before breaking their fast.